fluiddyn/transonic/README.rst

   is not the same command).

 - A tiny bit of Python...
-The decorator :code:`@boost` replaces the Python function by the pythranized function if FluidPythran has been used to produced the associated Pythran file.
+The decorator :code:`@boost` replaces the Python function by the pythranized function if Transonic has been used to produced the associated Pythran file.